Amadou Bakayoko: Hokkaido Consadole Sapporo

 On 28 July 2024, J1 League club Hokkaido Consadole Sapporo announced they had signed Bakayoko.
 He made his debut on 16 August as a substitute, and scored his first goal from the penalty spot in a 5–3 win over Sagan Tosu.

 International career

-On 17 March 2022, Bakayoko was called up for the Sierra Leone national team for the first time in his career.
+On 17 March 2022, Bakayoko accepted a call up for the Sierra Leone national team.
 He was also eligible for the Guinea national team.
 Three years prior, Bakayoko initially turned down a call–up from Sierra Leone.

 Bakayoko made his debut for Sierra Leone on 23 March 2022, as the side lost 3–0 to Togo in an international friendly.
 He scored his first goal for them five days later, scoring the only goal in a 1–0 win against Liberia.
 A year later on 11 September 2023, Bakayoko scored his second goal for Sierra Leone, in a 2–1 loss against Guinea-Bissau.

-On the 10th June 2024 Bakayoko was substituted on at 86' and scored a minute later the equaliser for Sierra Leone in their World Cup Qualifier against Burkina Faso.
+On 10 June 2024 Bakayoko was substituted on at 86' and scored a minute later the equaliser for Sierra Leone in their World Cup Qualifier against Burkina Faso.